boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ### Overlay CATS-Routers {#sec-ocr}

 The Egress CATS-Routers are the endpoints that behave as an overlay egress for service requests that are forwatded over a CATS infrastructure.
 An edge location that hosts service instances may be connected to one or more Egress CATS routers (that is, multi-homing is of course a design option).
-If a C-PS has selected a specific service instance and the C-TC has marked the traffic with the CIL-ID, the Egress CATS-Router then forwards traffic to the relevant service instance.
+If a C-PS has selected a specific service instance and the C-TC has marked the traffic with the CIS-ID, the Egress CATS-Router then forwards traffic to the relevant service instance.
 In some cases, the choice of the service instance may be left open to the Egress CATS-Router (i.e., traffic is marked only with the CS-ID).
 In such cases, the Egress CATS-Router selects a service instance using its knowledge of service and network capabilities as well as the current load as observed by the CATS router, among other considerations.
 Absent explicit policy, an Egress CATS-Router must make sure to forward all packets that pertain to a given service demand towards the same service instance.

 Note that, depending on the design considerations and service requirements, per-service instance computing-related metrics or aggregated per-site computing related metrics (and a combination thereof) can be used by a C-PS.
 Using aggregated per-site computing related metrics appears as a privileged option scalability-wise, but relies on Egress CATS-Routers that connect to various service instances to select the proper service instance.